arkhipenko/TaskScheduler/README.md

 ### Cooperative multitasking for Arduino microcontrollers
 #### Version 2.5.0: 2017-08-30

+### FORK:

+This is a fork of the main TaskScheduler repo.
+It adds some small changes to support use with bare metal code outside of the Arduino environment.
+It has only been tested on AVR devices.

+This library only depends on the Arduino millis() or micros() functions.
+You can use third-party libraries like Zak Kemble's millis lib (https://github.com/zkemble/millis) or write your own replacement.
+The ESP8266 target also requires a substitute for yield() and delay().

 ### OVERVIEW:
 A lightweight implementation of cooperative multitasking (task scheduling) supporting:
 1. Periodic task execution, with dynamic execution period in `milliseconds` (default) or `microseconds` (if explicitly enabled) – frequency of execution